things to do in moscow idaho

 Appaloosa Museum and Heritage Center

 Located on Pullman Road in Moscow, the Appaloosa Museum is the home of the Appaloosa horse breed.
-In the free museum, visitors can learn the history of the Appaloosa horse and view artifacts from the horse breed’s early years to recent items, such as the bird’s nest made nearly entirely of horsehair.
+In the free museum, you can learn the history of the Appaloosa horse and view artifacts from the horse breed’s early years to recent items, such as the bird’s nest made nearly entirely of horsehair.

 • A section with hands-on activities